 Yoga is vigorous but in a different way from traditional sport.
 It does not cause fatigue from repetitive movement, as many sports do.
 It targets and strengthens every single muscle – no matter how small.
 Yoga can benefit men by preventing tightness in muscles and joints, offering a great counterbalance to other athletic pursuits.

-Men can also enjoy increased stamina and balance from practising yoga.
+Men can also enjoy increased stamina and balance from attending men’s yoga classes.
 This extra strength and flexibility will have you poised for success in whatever sporting activity you choose.
 Yoga helps you tune in and listen to your body to prevent overworking muscles and joints, thus minimising sport-induced damage.
 After all, well stretched muscles recover more quickly!

 A quick but focused yoga practice session before a sports match or race can greatly enhance focus and seriously loosen muscles for greater performance – it will also aid reduction of post-sport soreness.